darioncassel/kale/README.md

 ## About

 This project is an experiment in creating a programming language without knowing any of the theory involved.
-I essentially wanted to see where tabula-rasa would take me before I took any PL classes.
-I'm probably going to look back in a few years at this and laugh.
+I essentially wanted to see where tabula rasa would take me before I took any PL classes.
+I'm probably going to look back at this in a few years and laugh.

 **Warning:** This is a toy project.